 In 1948 a crest was adopted that bore a lion carrying a wheat sheaf taken from the coat of arms of the town.

 It was not until the 1960s that "The Silkmen" began to make an impression outside of Cheshire, making three appearances in the FA Cup First Round.
 In 1968 they featured on Match of the Day when they were beaten by Fulham in the third round by 4-2, having led 2-1 at half time.
-The following season Macclesfield became founder members of the Northern Premier League and clinched the title at the first attempt.
+The following season Macclesfield, once again wearing the club crest, became founder members of the Northern Premier League and clinched the title at the first attempt.

 In 1970 they won the new FA Trophy at Wembley wearing a special all-blue outfit for the occasion.

 The promise of these early successes soon faded, however, as financial problems forced the club to cut back on playing staff and by the end of the decade they were struggling to survive at the foot of the NPL.
 One of the more creative ways the club was kept going by the local business community was a sponsorship deal with Harry Kearn's FMK company under which Macclesfield played in FMK's corporate colours of tangerine and black in 1975-76.

 Their fortunes revived to some extent during the 1980s and in 1987 they won a treble of the Multipart Northern Premier League title, League Challenge Cup and President's Cup.
 More important, however, was that they were promoted to the GM Vauxhall Conference.
 The lion and wheat sheaf crest became a permanent feature of the team's shirts during this period.
 The shield on the version worn from 1992 was modified slightly.